 The original Brown Derby is where the famous Cobb Salad was born, therefore this one has the best salad in Walt Disney World.
 We always recommend the Cobb Salad for lunch to keep the meal light and a little less expensive.
-Lunch is going to run about $35 per person.
+Lunch is going to run at least $35 per person.

 Dinner, on the other hand is worth spending a little extra (about $35 – $60 per person).
 The atmosphere lends itself better to couples or families with older children who want to enjoy a fine meal.
 The menu is made up of upscale American cuisine like roasted Duck Breast, Pan-seared Fish, and Char-grilled Filet of Beef.
 We always rank Brown Derby high on our big list of Best Disney Restaurants for Adults.

-Finish it up with an Espresso Cheesecake to share or a citrusy Grapefruit Cake with a hot Joffrey’s coffee before catching Fantasmic!
+Finish it up by sharing Decadent Chocolate Cake or a citrusy Grapefruit Cake with a hot Joffrey’s coffee before catching Fantasmic!